 - readiness for future regulation

-How does my business set a Net Zero strategy?
+How does my business set a decarbonisation strategy?

 The first step is to understand your carbon footprint and where your emissions are being created across your business.
-Then you will want to devise a decarbonisation plan which sits within your overarching sustainability strategy before mapping out how you will achieve your goals.
+Then you will want to devise a decarbonisation plan which sits within your overarching sustainability strategy.
+Finally you will need to map out how you will achieve your goals.

-- Measure your Scope 1, 2 and 3 emissions, enabling you to really understand your carbon footprint.
+- Measure your Scope 1, 2 and 3 emissions, enabling. you to understand your carbon footprint.

 - Set a net zero target.
 Consider setting a science-based target.
 This will likely involve your CEO, CFO/Finance Director and your Energy/Environment Manager.